Perspective VMS® Offers Training Tutorials

 Neighboring cameras in PVMS provides administrators the capability to associate cameras together in custom multi-view arrangement of a logical group for quick display of nearby or “neighbor” cameras or devices.

 The PTZ control sphere provides a unique interactive tool allowing the user to navigate the field of view of the PTZ camera using a sphere graph.
 Users can interact to pan/tilt/zoom the camera.

 The PTZ preset enables control of pan/tilt/zoom cameras and preset stopping coordinates.

-The PTZ sequence (tour) editor gives users the ability to configure pan/tilt/zoom camera presets into a tour configuration.
+The PTZ sequence tour editor in PVMS gives users the ability to configure pan/tilt/zoom camera presets into a tour configuration.

-Real-time video extraction is the ability to live record and extract video with or without motion or external trigger by a simple one-click interface on any camera view.
+Real-time video extraction is the ability to live record and extract video from Perspective VMS® with or without motion or external trigger by a simple one-click interface on any camera view.

 The virtual PTZ function allows users to digitally pan/tilt/zoom on any image from any camera view – even fixed cameras.
 This provides more analysis of an area of interest within the camera field of view.

 Perspective VMS® Video Archive Viewer Tutorials

 The Perspective VMS® video archive module allows users to quickly locate and playback archived video.
 The archive provides functionality for timeline based video retrieval.
 It allows for event and archive integration.
 The archive module is also where users download and share recorded video and tagged information.